Skip to content

 Person working on writing down a round-robin scheduling process

 An efficient time-sharing system maximizes each team member regardless of your business’s size.
-But shared calendars especially give independent businesses an edge, allowing them to work more efficiently to finish tasks and move on to the next project or client.
-These systems also tend to scale well, so you can use them as your business and client base grows.
+But shared calendars especially give independent businesses an edge, allowing them to work more efficiently within a fixed time period to finish tasks and move on to the next project or client.
+These systems also tend to scale well, so you can use them over an extended period as your business and client base grows.

-One of the best ways to manage a shared business calendar is with round-robin scheduling.
-It’s one of the most efficient ways to distribute work so that each team member gets an equal share of meetings.
+One of the best ways to manage a shared business calendar is with with a round-robin scheduling approach, an effective scheduling algorithm.
+It’s one of the most efficient ways to distribute work so that each team member gets a fairn equal share of meetings and sales calls.

 Here’s what you should know about round-robin scheduling so you can determine if it works for your team.